Skip to content

 ·

 One of the biggest causes of concern in the industry is staff retention.
 Pre-pandemic, the sector already had a reputation for its abnormally high staff turnover rates, but since then, it’s accelerated further.
-In 2021, a YouGov study reported the annual staff retention in the UK’s hospitality industry was 70%.
+The UK hospitality sector currently has the highest staff turnover rate of any industry at approximately 52%.
 As such, employee retention strategies have become a big part of hospitality businesses’ focus.

 In this article, we’ll discuss the importance of an effective onboarding programme in the hospitality industry and outline tips for making your onboarding process successful.